IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 ## Mission Assignment
 - Scene setting
 	- Vasilev drinks from a flask, cane to get upstairs
-- Monster attacks (zombies), Fray around Avizallo.
+- Monster attacks around Avizallo.
 PCs need to go and make sure saltwood deal is successful, harvest happens
-	- Vasilev received news abt zombies from Owl
+	- Vasilev received news abt wraiths from Owl - fray wraiths attacking even when there's no fray tide
 	- Giltstern has arrived in Avizallo and tensions are running high - Owl thinks there needs to be another impartial Kevaran party to keep Giltstern in check.
 	- Prices of saltwood are set, but they're hammering out a deal for how much wood to sell to Kevara
 	- Vasilev wants to maintain political stability, and a lot of his wealth from his estates depends on trade running smoothly